FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/guides/c-family-comparison.md

 Generated types own all handles stored inline.
 Out-of-line handles e.g. those behind a pointer indirection are not closed when the containing object of the pointer goes away.
-In those cases, the bindings provide a `fidl::DecodedMessage` object to manage all handles associated with a call.
+In those cases, the bindings provide a `fidl::unstable::DecodedMessage` object to manage all handles associated with a call.

 ##### Footnote2